 A: Is there a particular way of using Clary sage in labour?

-The other choice is to use Clary sage is to place a few drops of undiluted oil in a cotton balls, once the oil is absorbed, the mother can place the cotton balls under her pillow or somewhere nearby while she is
+The other choice is to place a few drops of undiluted oil in a cotton balls, once the oil is absorbed, place the cotton balls under the pillow or somewhere near where that person is labouring.

 A: What about if contractions have slowed down and we’re trying to help them to become more effective?
 Is the application different for this purpose?